A Guide to Misdiagnosis Claims: Do You Have A Claim?

 Q: Can I Sue A Doctor For Misdiagnosis?

 Of Course, you can.
-However, to do this, you would need to prove that the Doctor actually misdiagnosed your condition and this caused you harm.
-Obviously, you will require the services of a clinical negligence claims lawyer to assist you and give you the legal advice you need to file a lawsuit against a hospital for misdiagnosis.
+However, to do this, you would need to prove that the Doctor misdiagnosed your condition and this caused you harm.
+You will require the services of a clinical negligence claims lawyer to assist you and give you the legal advice you need to file a lawsuit against a hospital for misdiagnosis.

 Q: What Do I Do If I Am Unhappy With My Doctor’s Diagnosis?